dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

  ...
 ```

-In a way, the `print-answer` program "knows" that it *needs* `libanswer.so`,
+In a way, the `print-answer` program "knows" that it *needs* `libanswer.so`
 to run.
-Crucially, it does not know nor care about where `libanswer.so`
+Crucially, it does not know nor cares about where `libanswer.so`
 really *is*. [^5]

-Then, when you run `./print-answer`, the operating systems sees the name of the shared library in the
+Then, when you run `./print-answer`, the operating system sees the name of the shared library in the
 dynamic section and tries to locate it.
 Like `gcc`, it finds `libc.so.6` by itself (in
 `/usr/lib/libc.so.6` for instance) - but it's unable to find the `libanswer.so` shared
 library in the current directory.